-The Registrant shall carry out the following proposed tests pursuant to Article 40(3)(a) and 13(4) of the REACH Regulation using the indicated test methods and the registered substance subject to the present decision:
+The Registrant shall carry out the following proposed test pursuant to Article 40(3)(a) of the REACH Regulation using the indicated test method and the registered substance subject to the present decision:

-- 1. Viscosity (Annex IX, Section 7.17.; test method OECD 114); - Long-term toxicity on terrestrial invertebrates (Annex IX, Section 9.4.1. in conjunction with Column 2 of Annex IX, Section 9.4.; test method: Earthworm reproduction test (Eisenia fetida/Eisenia andrei), OECD 222);
+1. Long-term toxicity to invertebrates (Annex IX, Section 9.4.1., column 2); test method: Earthworm reproduction test (Eisenia fetida/Eisenia andrei) (OECD 222)

-The Registrant shall carry out the following additional test pursuant to Article 40(3)(c) and 13(4) of the REACH Regulation using the indicated test method and the registered substance subject to the present decision:
+The Registrant shall carry out the following additional test pursuant to Article 40(3)(c) of the REACH Regulation using the indicated test method and the registered substance subject to the present decision:

-3. Effects on soil micro-organisms (Annex IX, Section 9.4.2.; test method: Soil microorganisms: nitrogen transformation test, EU C.21/OECD 216);
+2. Effects on soil micro-organisms (Annex IX, Section 9.4.2.; test method: Soil microorganisms: nitrogen transformation test, EU C.21/OECD 216);